Forecasting Local Ionospheric Parameters Using Transformers: Summary and Conclusions

 \section{Summary and Conclusions}

-We have demonstrated that transformer models can be used in a pseudo-data assimilation fashion that fuses multiple space weather data sources with naive predictors.
-In this method, we treat both the simple linear autoregression and the IRI climatology as naive forecasts.
+We have presented LIFT, a Local Ionospheric Forecast Transformer that jointly predicts foF2, hmF2, and TEC with calibrated uncertainty quantification.
+To our knowledge, LIFT is the first transformer-based ionospheric model to combine joint multi-parameter local forecasting, multi-quantile uncertainty bounds, a hybrid linear-transformer architecture, and rigorous spatial generalization testing on geographically held-out stations.
+The model operates in a pseudo-data assimilation fashion that fuses multiple space weather data sources with na\"ive predictors, treating both the simple linear autoregression and the PyIRI climatology as na\"ive forecasts.

 While the transformer makes including exogenous covariates very straightforward, it is also a natural choice for quantile forecasting and uncertainty quantification due to its ability to translate long-range influences in the data into confidence regions that are tailored to each data segment rather than relying on assumptions about the underlying distributions of the errors.
 The other advantage of transformers for space weather forecasting is their efficiency in processing long time series with relatively high cadence in comparison to conventional recurrent neural networks (RNNs) such as long short-term memory (LSTM) networks.
 We also establish how the predicted confidence regions for these parameters translate directly into real-world applications for more robust radio propagation assessments and planning through ray traced frequency-range plots.